 Information for Jobseekers

-In order to get the most out of this event, you should now:
+In order to get the most of this event, you should:

 - Improve your profile / CV

 Pay attention to your language, technical or soft skills, as well as education fields.
 You can add your picture and, if you have one, your Skype account ID.
 If you haven’t done so yet, we strongly advise you to have your CV uploaded in English or have it retrieved from the EURES portal.
 You can as well add your LinkedIn profile or any online portfolio.